-You will be deemed to have notified the Benefits Office if your SRP Contributions exceed the maximum dollar limit described above.
-However, you are responsible for notifying the Benefits Office if you have excess SRP Contributions as a result of contributions made to a plan not maintained by the University.
+You are responsible for notifying the Benefits Office if you have excess SRP Contributions as a result of contributions made to a plan not maintained by the University.

 - Report excess SRP Contributions by March 1.
 You must report any excess SRP Contributions to the Benefits Office by March 1 following the year in which your SRP Contributions exceed the maximum dollar limit. - Distribution of excess SRP Contributions by April 15.
-Excess SRP Contributions reported by March 1 will be distributed to you by April 15 and you will receive a Form 1099-R in the following tax year reporting that a taxable excess SRP Contribution occurred in the prior year. - Double Taxation.
-If you do not report excess SRP Contributions to the Benefits Office by March 1, excess SRP Contributions that remain in your Account are taxed twice: Once for the tax year in which you make excess SRP Contributions, and later when excess SRP Contributions are withdrawn or distributed from SRP.
+Excess SRP Contributions reported by March 1 will be distributed to you by April 15 and you will receive a Form 1099-R in the following tax year reporting that distribution of a taxable excess SRP Contribution occurred in the prior year. - Double Taxation.
+If you do not report excess SRP Contributions to the Benefits Office by March 1, excess SRP Contributions that remain in your SRP retirement savings account are taxed twice: Once for the tax year in which you make excess SRP Contributions, and later when excess SRP Contributions are withdrawn or distributed from SRP.

-To the extent that you have excess SRP as a result of contributions made to a plan not maintained by the University, the University is not liable for any tax obligation that you may have as the result of excess SRP Contributions.
+To the extent that you have excess SRP Contributions as a result of contributions made to a plan not maintained by the University, the University is not liable for any tax obligation that you may have as the result of excess SRP Contributions.